petzval/btferret/README.md

 ```
 clientnode = Node number of the client that will connect
+             or ANY_DEVICE (does not need to be in the devices file)
 callback() = Callback function that deals with the received packets
 endchar = termination character of packets sent by the client
 keyflag = Flags to specify the security requirements of the connecting client: